 is not a criticism, by the way.
 It’s just me.
 Pedantic Pete.

-Do you think song lyrics must conform to recognised song structures such as
+you think song lyrics must conform to recognised song structures such as

+clear

-clear rhyming schemes, choruses, refrains, hooks and bridges or that songs can
+rhyming schemes, choruses, refrains, hooks and bridges or that songs can also be

 believe the lyric should compliment that form.
 But sometimes I do try to break

 the mould of “recognised” structure, if only to make the song a little

 different.
 And yet, again, as a performer I seek audience reaction “in

 transit” to gauge the appeal of a song.
 Hooks, refrains, choruses are the